pac4j/pac4j/README.md

 CasProfile casProfile = client.getUserProfile(credentials);
 System.out.println("Hello : " + casProfile.getAttribute("anAttribute"));</code></pre>

-For proxy support, the <i>CasProxyReceptor</i> class must be used (on the same or new callback url) and declared with the <i>CasClient</i> class :
+For proxy support, the <i>org.pac4j.cas.client.CasProxyReceptor</i> class must be used (on the same or new callback url) and declared with the <i>CasClient</i> class :
 <pre><code>casClient.setCasProxyReceptor(new CasProxyReceptor());
 // casClient.setAcceptAnyProxy(false);
 // casClient.setAllowedProxyChains(proxies);</code></pre>
+In this case, the <i>org.pac4j.cas.profile.CasProxyProfile</i> must be used to get proxy tickets for other CAS services :
+<pre><code>CasProxyProfile casProxyProfile = (CasProxyProfile) casProfile;
+String proxyTicket = casProxyProfile.getProxyTicketFor(anotherCasService);</code></pre>

 <h3>HTTP support</h3>

-To use form authentication in a web application, you should use the <i>FormClient</i> class :
+To use form authentication in a web application, you should use the <i>org.pac4j.http.client.FormClient</i> class :
 <pre><code>// declare the client
 FormClient client = new FormClient("/myloginurl", new MyUsernamePasswordAuthenticator());
 client.setCallbackUrl("http://myserver/myapp/callbackUrl");